mrisc32/mc1/README.md

   * Interrupt signals from the video logic (e.g. VSYNC), once interrupt logic has been added to the MRISC32.
 * Audio:
   * Some sort of high quality audio DMA, integrated with the video logic (sharing the same RAM read port).
+  * Possibly some sort of waveform synthesis for low RAM systems.
 * Memory:
   * Support for off-chip RAM (e.g. DRAM or SRAM) - probably with an on-chip L2 cache.
 * I/O:
-  * A Micro SD interface to read programs and data, and perhaps an interface for mouse/keyboard (e.g. PS/2).
+  * A Micro SD interface to read programs and data.
+  * An interface for mouse/keyboard (e.g. PS/2 or USB).